molliemarie/MSIA-D3Course-2019/Projects&Exercises/barChart3Ways/README.md

     - `width`: How far to draw the rectangle to the right.
 Should be `100`,`200`, `300`
     - `height`: The vertical height of each rectangle.
 Should be `20` for all rectangles

-5) In the `<style>` section, set `rect` elements to have a "fill" of "purple"
+5) In the `<style>` section, set `rect` elements to have a "fill" of "purple" (or whatever color you like)

 ## Part II: Using D3 to make a bar plot

 This is an exercise to practice manipulating the DOM with D3.

-You'll want to open up your [this pen](https://codepen.io/molliemarie/pen/BxNGEp), fork it, and perform the following steps (instructions are also in the file).
+You'll want to open the file `barD3.html` and perform the following steps (instructions are also in the file).
 All steps will be completed using d3.js, and should be completed in the `<script>` section at the bottom of the file.

 1) Select your `body` and append a `div` element in which you'll render your content.
 To do this, you'll use the `d3.select()` method, and then the `.append()` method to append your element to your selection.
 2) Append a new `p` element to the `div` you just created, and use the `.text()` method to set the text to "My Bar Chart"